Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the area.
-Notable ones include Kirwan Health Campus Expansion, Annandale Christian College Master Plan, Townsville University Hospital Expansion, and Townsville Youth Foyer at 87B Fulham Road, Gulliver.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 13 projects that could impact this region.
+Notable ones are Kirwan Health Campus Expansion, Annandale Christian College Master Plan, Townsville University Hospital Expansion, and Townsville Youth Foyer at 87B Fulham Road, Gulliver.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.